Indian National Movement (Part-IV)

 Solution:

-• Translated hymns from the Upanishada and poems by Indian saint poets into English and that collection was published as Songs from the prison
+Songs from Prison Written during his imprisonment in Yeravada Jail, Poona, Translated hymns from the Upanishads and poems by Indian saint poets into English and that collection was published as Songs from the prison

 40. In the context of Colonial India, Shah Nawaz Khan, Prem Kumar Sehgal and Gurbaksh Singh Dhillion are remembered as: [2021-1]